If you’ve recently received a hepatitis C diagnosis, it’s understandable to feel frightened or alone. But you’re far from alone. About

 7. Can hepatitis C be cured?

 Yes.
-New drug treatments cure more than of people with chronic hepatitis C.
+New drug treatments cure more than

 You’re considered cured when you take a blood test three months after you finish treatment that shows no signs of the virus.
 This is called a sustained virologic response (SVR).

 8. What are the side effects of treatment?

 New antiviral drugs are easier to tolerate than older hepatitis C medications, but they can still cause side effects.
 Some of the most common side effects from these drugs include:

 - flu-like symptoms

 9. What lifestyle changes can I make?

 Eating well and staying active is always a good idea when you have a chronic illness.
 Try a diet that’s low in saturated fat and high in fiber.
 Make time for exercise, but also set aside time to rest.